+Problem 3:

 A given function g(x) diverges if g'x>1.
 To test this, we take the first derivative of both equations:

 g1x=5-lnx3 |g1'x|=13x

 g2x=e-3x+5 |g2'x|=3e5-3x

 As seen by these first derivatives, the first equation will never become greater than 1, only get closer and closer to 0 as x goes to infinity; Meaning the first equation converges and is safe to use the bisection method on.
 The second equation, however, results in a number greater than 1 if x is 0, 1, or 2.
 Because of this, the second equation diverges, and cannot be used in the bisection method.